 Research has revealed that the biggest barrier to 5G adoption by Australian business is a lack of understanding about how 5G can be applied.
 Here is nine uses for 5G that Australian organisations can deploy right now.

-The 5G ecosystem is gathering pace with carriers, vendors, and managed service providers pulling together to deliver innovative, often industry-specific solutions, to the enterprise.
+The 5G ecosystem is gathering pace with carriers, vendors, and MSPs pulling together to deliver signal density, and innovative, often industry-specific solutions, to the enterprise.

 Here is nine ways that MobileCorp is deploying 5G in Australian organisations today.

 5G/LTE is already a viable and reliable alternative to fixed infrastructure for primary WAN connectivity at many enterprise branch sites.

 The increased bandwidth and faster speeds offered by 5G have it rivalling NBN and replacing direct fibre connections - with deployment in weeks and at a fraction of the cost of an MPLS network.

 MobileCorp has deployed 5G for branch connectivity at retail outlets, construction sites, and branch offices across multiple industries where fixed infrastructure is costly or compromised.

 Use Case 2: Pop-up connectivity